-- As with every procedure in medicine there is a risk of complication but we ensure that all risks are kept to a minimum. - The risks associated with this procedure are rare but can include complications such as brusing, infection, bleeding and headache.
-For spinal injections transient numbness of the lower limbs can occur. (short term).
+- As with every procedure in medicine there is a risk of complication but we ensure that all risks are kept to a minimum. - The risks associated with this procedure are rare but can include complications such as infection, bleeding, headache, transient numbness of the lower limbs (short term).
 Should any of these complications arise the appropriate treatment will be initiated.